 No, you haven’t entered a time machine and found yourself back in 2008; leggings are back on the agenda in 2021.

 If the noughties look of check skirts over black leggings aren’t your thing, fear not; they’ve had a much-needed update since then.
-Whether it’s added details, busy patterns, slit hem or the introduction of the luxe knitted version, they’ve become far more interesting.
+Whether it’s added details, busy patterns, a slit hem or the introduction of the luxe knitted version, they’ve become far more interesting.

 READ MORE: 6 ways to update black leggings in 2021

 We all want to be comfy all the time at the moment, but some of us also want to dress to make an impact.

 Leggings don’t have to be dull, as proven by Nnena (above).
 These zebra-print leggings look incredible with her block colour puffer coat and are anything but boring.

 For those not convinced, animal print isn’t going anywhere – designers Versace, Alaïa and Burberry are selling varieties of these leggings now, while there were countless different iterations of animal print on the AW20 catwalks.